zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 #### Absolute time

-You can specify timestamp in epoch time, which is defined as the number of microseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
-You can use the same suffixes from the previous section if you don't want to specify timestamp in microseconds.
+Specify timestamp in epoch time, which is defined as the number of microseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
+Use the same suffixes from the previous section to specify timestamps in other units.
 For example:

 ```sql
 SELECT value FROM response_times WHERE time > 1388534400s